noob-nilarghya/career-swipe/README.md

 - **Responsive Design:** Our application is fully responsive, ensuring a smooth experience on any screen size.
 - **Easy Registration & Login:** Users can register, log in, and log out (protected routes) effortlessly.
 Rest assured, your password is securely encrypted.
+- **Reset Password:** In case user forget password, he/she can reset it by clicking on reset link which will be sent to their registered email.
 - **Job Management for Recruiters:** Recruiters can easily add, edit, and delete job descriptions with our intuitive CRUD (Create, Read, Update, Delete) operations.
 - **Resume Management for Candidates:** Candidates can manage their resumes just as easily, with the ability to add, edit, and delete their information.
 - **User Profile Management:** Both Candidates and Recruiters can update their user information, including email, password, age, profile picture, and more.